I have a new twitter - @MaxDiffusionRL

-I’m memorably broad.
-Sometimes, I generate useful amounts of entropy (way easier when I’m broadly/sparsely distributed).
-On occasion, I suddenly trigger exponential growth trajectories in a few people..
+I have high betweenness-centrality/breadth.
+I sometimes generate useful amounts of entropy (way easier when I’m broadly/sparsely distributed).
+On occasional bursts (eg in 2021), I can trigger exponential growth trajectories in multiple people (eg someone once told someone else “go meet me and something interesting will happen”).

 Sparsity and Purity/Noise are two concepts I’ve taking interest in as recurring relevances!